binbashar/le-ref-architecture-doc/docs/first-steps/security-and-shared-accounts.md

 ### Network layer

-The last layer for the `shared` account is the network layer, so move into the `base-network` directory and run:
+The last layer for the `shared` account is the network layer, so move into the `us-east-1/base-network` directory and run:

 ``` bash
 leverage terraform init